Leaf-Agriculture/docs/docs/Magic_link_overview.md

 ### File upload

-The magic link File upload is a feature that allows the user to upload machine files to the Leaf API.
+The Magic Link File upload is a feature that allows the user to upload machine files to the Leaf API.